 The euphoric effects also reinforce your reward center to crave opioids, leading to psychological addiction as well.
 This can last for a long time, even after you’ve detoxed from the drug.

 Within hours after the drug effects have decreased, the addict’s body begins to crave more.
 If the user does not get another fix, they will begin to experience withdrawal symptoms.

 Withdrawal symptoms can include restlessness, aches, and pains in the bones, diarrhea, vomiting, and severe discomfort.
 The intense high a user seeks lasts only a few minutes.
-With continued and chronic use, the heroin user needs increasing amounts of the heroin just to feel normal.
+With continued and chronic use, the heroin user needs increasing amounts of heroin just to feel normal.

 YOU'RE NOT ALONE AND WE CAN HELP.
 ENTER YOUR PHONE NUMBER TO RECEIVE A CALL FROM A TREATMENT SPECIALIST.

 Choose a Heroin Addiction Treatment Program to Detoxify Safely

 For those people who wish to quit heroin, they may think they can quit on their own through the use of homemade detox remedies or feel that can quit the drug “cold turkey”.
 These methods of self-detoxification are highly risky and can be extremely dangerous.
 The withdrawal symptoms experienced with heroin are extremely powerful, and the severity of these symptoms often drive people back to active use.
 Among the withdrawal symptoms associated with heroin include the following:

 - Unstable moods